CMC Veryca: Veryca (2000-Present)

 In 2000, the succeeding product of the second generation Verica debuted.
 It was based on the sixth generation Mitsubishi Minicab Town Box Wide version and was renamed to Veryca with the Chinese name changed to Lingli (菱利).
 The design was restyled by China Motor Corporation's own research and design center.
 The redesign extended the rear overhang and also changed the front and rear down road graphics.

 In 2001, a version called the CMC Veryca Magic was unveiled.
 The CMC Veryca Magic features wider wheel arches, a 1.6 liter engine, and was aiming towards the passenger vehicle market instead of the usual commercial vehicle market for the CMC Veryca.

 In 2013, the CMC Veryca received a facelift featuring a restyled front fascia and a rear end from the 2010 Soueast C1 Xiwang.

 In 2018, the CMC Veryca received another facelift, changing the front end and rear end designs while adding A180 for van models and A190 for pickup models.

+Electric variants

+The CMC Veryca was also available as an electric vehicle called the e-Veryca, or from 2023, the E300.
+The E300 has a NEDC range of 298km for the 5-seater van bodystyle, 309km for the 2-seater chassis cab truck bodystyle, 326km for the pickup bodystyle.
+The maximum power output is 129hp and the torque is 22.4 kgm.
+Top speed is 100km/hr.

-Soueast Veryca and Soueast C1 Xiwang
+Soueast Veryca and Soueast Xiwang C1

 The Soueast Veryca was a result of the partnership between China Motor Corporation and Soueast Motors.
 The Soueast Veryca was essentially a rebadged CMC Veryca for the Chinese market.
-A facelift was revealed later, and was renamed to Soueast C1 Xiwang.
-The C1 made its debut during the 2010 Guangzhou Auto Show and commenced production in 2011.
-Soueast C1 Xiwang engine options include a Soueast 1.3-liter engine producing 82 hp and 102 nm of torque and a Mitsubishi-sourced 1.3-liter engine producing 92 hp and 114 nm of torque.
+A facelift was revealed later, and was renamed to Soueast Xiwang C1.
+The Xiwang made its debut during the 2010 Guangzhou Auto Show and commenced production in 2011.
+Soueast Xiwang C1 engine options include a Soueast 1.3-liter engine producing 82 hp and 102 nm of torque and a Mitsubishi-sourced 1.3-liter engine producing 92 hp and 114 nm of torque.
 Both engines are mated to a 5-speed manual gear box.
 Prices ranges from 36,800 yuan to 46,800 yuan.